-Iowa is a leading U.S. state in wind power generation and electricity, with 5,133 MW of capacity (ahead of all states except Texas and California).
-Iowa produces 20% of all the electricity generated in the state from wind turbines, ranking it first in the nation and second in the world.
+Iowa is a leading U.S. state in wind power generation and electricity, with 5,177 MW of capacity (ahead of all states except Texas and California).
+Iowa produces 27.4% of all the electricity generated in the state from wind turbines.

 Spain has a robust and diverse renewable energy portfolio that has drastically reduced its reliance on fossil fuels.
 Spain imports more than 80% of its gas and coal for domestic consumption from overseas, making energy security a national priority.